JacksonBurns/MATLAB-Start-to-Finish/Lectures/Week-1/Week-1.md

 ## MATLAB Syntax
 Most (if not all) of you have already taken Python, so I'll just put it this way: MATLAB is similar to Python but with a few differences:
-- MATLAB indexing of matrices uses parantheses, whereas Python uses brackets (This is tedious because functions also use parentheses.)
+- MATLAB indexing of matrices uses parentheses, whereas Python uses brackets (This is tedious because functions also use parentheses.)
 - MATLAB, for better of for worse, is a 1 index language (matrices start at 1).
 - Whereas Python requires the use of **import** statements to access functions written elsewhere, MTALAB is able to easily edit its own PATH variable, meaning that it can access functions written anywhere.